 - Ticket is newly-created, and was submitted through the messaging channel.

-- When asked in the conversational flow, the customer selected billing as the nature of their issue.
+- When asked by the messaging bot, the customer selected billing as the nature of their issue.

 Creating a custom ticket field